New Road, London: Early history

 In 1755 influential residents of St Marylebone, Paddington and Islington, all separate villages close to London, petitioned Parliament for the right to provide a turnpike trust road by-passing the northern boundaries of the built up area of London.
 The road was intended initially as a drovers' road, a route along which to drive cattle and sheep, to the live meat market at Smithfield from roads approaching London from the north and north-west, thus avoiding the congested east–west route via Oxford Street and High Holborn.

 The road would begin at a point close to the junction of the Harrow and Edgware Roads and head due east past the northern end of Marylebone Lane to Tottenham Court, and from there via Battle Bridge, St Pancras, to the top of St John's Street in Islington, a short distance from the market.
 The proposal was referred to a parliamentary committee, which, despite opposition from the Duke of Bedford, recommended approval; it suggested that responsibility for the road should be divided between two existing trusts, the St Marylebone (for the section from Edgware Road to Tottenham Court, plus a side street that became Portland Road) and the Islington (for the section from Tottenham Court to the Angel, Islington).

-Royal assent for the Act was granted in May 1756.
-The road was to be a minimum of 40 ft wide, and no buildings were to be allowed within 50 ft of the edge - drovers' roads always needed to be wide.
+Royal assent for the act, the Highgate and Hampstead Roads Act 1756 (29 Geo.
+2. c.
+88), was granted on 27 May 1756.
+The road was to be a minimum of 40 ft wide, and no buildings were to be allowed within 50 ft of the edge – drovers' roads always needed to be wide.
 The road was built to a minimum width of 60 ft, and very rapidly.
 Construction at first was fairly crude, involving mainly cutting down hedges and filling in ditches, and the route was bounded by fence posts.

 Initially, each administering trust retained the tolls exacted as travellers passed its gates, but the tickets were also valid across the section operated by the other trust.
 As examples of revenue, the St Marylebone trust exacted £400 in 1757, which had risen to £700 in 1764.
 Five years later the road was extended at its eastern end south-eastwards to Old Street and onwards terminating near Moorgate.